Ramguru94/Terraform-Ansible-Docker-Nginx-Mysql-Nodejs-/README.md

-# terraform-ansible-example
+# terraform-ansible-Docker(Nginx, Mysql, NodeJS)
-Quick start on how to provision with ansible inside terraform
+Quick start on how to orchestrate EC2 instance with Terraform and configure the instance using Ansible to build Docker containers.

 ## Project structure
 * ansible - folder with ansible playbooks, inventories and configuration